Archive for the ‘My Learning Journey’ Category

 This then begs the question:

 • Is, can or should such information be automatically converted into research data?
-In other words, are we, as researchers, entitled to use any data that is publicly available, even if we claim that it is only being used for research purposes?
+In other words are we, as researchers, entitled to use any data that is publicly available, even if we claim that it is only being used for research purposes?

 My gut feeling is that no, we cannot!
-Just because the information is publicly available online and therefore accessible to use, I, as a researcher, am not entitled to use it without previously seeking and obtaining consent from its creator.
+Just because the information is made publicly online and therefore accessible to use, I, as a researcher, am not entitled to use it without previously seeking and obtaining consent from its creator.
 This, obviously, generates more obstacles than those researchers would probably like to experience, but the truth is that collecting publicly available information without the consent of its producers does not seem right to me for the following reasons:

-1. We (people engaged in TEL) need to step outside of our own taken-for-granted understanding of online participation, and note that many people don’t realise, or at least have not given it considerate thought, that online communication can be public and that interactions online, by its very nature of written speech are more durable than equivalent forms of face-to-face interaction.
+1. We (people engaged in TEL) need to step outside of our own taken-for-granted understanding of online participation, and note that many people don’t realise, or at least have not given it considerate thought, that online communication can be public and that interaction online, by its very nature of written speech are more durable than equivalent forms of face-to-face interaction.

 2. Anonymity and confidentiality are topics that need to be discussed with the research participant independently of the type of information we want to use.
 Just because the content is there available to the world, it doesn’t mean it’s available for the take.
-That is invading the public sphere of an individual, if that makes any sense(!), because as it becomes research data we will be exposing (transferring even!) it to other public spaces.
+That is invading the public sphere of an individual, if that makes any sense(!), because as it becomes research data we will be exposing (transferring even!) it to other public spaces. of its owner.

 3. I truly believe that every research participants has the right to know he/she is one.
 This is not merely a courtesy on the part of the researcher, it is a right that they have!
 Content produced online, unless stated otherwise, belongs to its producer and should therefore be treated as such. (….maybe what we need is a creative commons license for research purposes! ]

-Niessenbaum, and Zimmer, amongst others, talk about contextual integrity, a theory that rejects the notion that information types fit into a rigid dichotomy of public or private.’
+Niessenbaum and Zimmer, amongst others, talk about contextual integrity, a theory that rejects the notion that information types fit into a rigid dichotomy of public or private.’
 “Instead, there is potentially an indefinite variety of types of information that could feature in the informational norms of a given context, and whose categorization might shift from one context to another.”
 (Zimmer, 2008, p.116)

 Although I am very amenable to the argument of context, and that nothing is absolute, and everything is relative [getting philosophical now!], I think that the context of research practice begs for informed consent independently of the research data being publicly and privately available.
 In my opinion, converting online information into research data should always be an opt in, and not an opt out, activity involving those to whom the information belongs.